aaronp/franz/README.md

 # Purpose

-This library exists to create a better developer experience "DevEx" when working with kafka.
+This library exists to create a better developer experience ("DevEx") when working with [Apache Kafka](https://kafka.apache.org/).

 The ultimate goal is to allow very quick (and yet resource-safe, testable, readable, clean) development of streams which is NOT currently the case.